DEFRA/epr-prn-integration-function/compose/README.md

 docker compose down
 ```

 The SQL Edge and Azurite services use persisted volumes so data will be retained following a restart.
-Be mindful that
-these may need clearing down if using the same calculation run names, as generated files within blob storage may start
-to clash.

 To remove volumes: